iann0036/tf-cfn-provider/docs/providers/openstack/DbConfigurationV1.md

 ## Properties

-TBC
+`Region` - (Required) The region in which to create the db instance.
+Changing this creates a new instance.

+`Name` - (Optional) Configuration parameter name.
+Changing this creates a new resource.

+`Description` - (Optional) Description of the resource.

+`Datastore` - (Required) An array of database engine type and version.
+The datastore object structure is documented below.
+Changing this creates resource.

+`Configuration` - (Optional) An array of configuration parameter name and value.
+Can be specified multiple times.
+The configuration object structure is documented below.

+`Type` - (Required) Database engine type to be used with this configuration.
+Changing this creates a new resource.

+`Version` - (Required) Version of database engine type to be used with this configuration.
+Changing this creates a new resource.

+`Value` - (Optional) Configuration parameter value.
+Changing this creates a new resource.

 ## Return Values

 ### Fn::GetAtt

-`Region` - See Argument Reference above.
+`Region` - See Properties above.

-`Name` - See Argument Reference above.
+`Name` - See Properties above.

-`Description` - See Argument Reference above.
+`Description` - See Properties above.

-`Datastore/type` - See Argument Reference above.
+`Datastore/type` - See Properties above.

-`Datastore/version` - See Argument Reference above.
+`Datastore/version` - See Properties above.

-`Configuration/name` - See Argument Reference above.
+`Configuration/name` - See Properties above.

-`Configuration/value` - See Argument Reference above.
+`Configuration/value` - See Properties above.

 ## See Also